mongodb/mongo-java-driver-rx/docs/reference/content/getting-started/quick-tour-primer.md

 This library provides support for [ReactiveX (Reactive Extensions)](http://reactivex.io/) by using the [RxJava](https://github.com/ReactiveX/RxJava) library.
 All database calls return an `Observable` which an `Observer` can subscribe to.
 That `Observer` reacts to whatever item or sequence of items the `Observable` emits.
-This pattern facilitates concurrent operations because it does not need to block while waiting for the `Observable` to emit objects, but instead it creates a sentry in the form of an `Observer` that stands ready to react appropriately at whatever future time the `Observable` does so.
+This pattern facilitates concurrent operations because an application thread is not blocked while waiting for the `Observable` to emit objects, but instead it creates a sentry in the form of an `Observer` that stands ready to react appropriately at whatever future time the `Observable` does so.

 For more information about Reactive Extensions and Observables go to: [http://reactivex.io](http://reactivex.io/).

 ## From Async Callbacks to Observables

-The MongoDB RxJava Driver is built upon the MongoDB Async driver which is callback driven.
+The MongoDB RxJava Driver is built upon the callback-driven MongoDB Async driver.
-The API mirrors the Async driver API and any methods that cause network IO return either a `Observable<T>` or a `MongoObservable<T>` where `T` is the type of response for the operation.
+The API mirrors the Async driver API and any methods that cause network I/O return either a `Observable<T>` or a `MongoObservable<T>` where `T` is the type of response for the operation.
 The exception to that rule is for methods in the async driver that return a `Void` value in the callback.
-As an `Observable<Void>` is generally considered bad practise, in these circumstances we return a [`Observable<Success>`]({{< apiref "com/mongodb/rx/client/Success.html">}}) for the operation.
+As an `Observable<Void>` is generally considered bad practise, in these circumstances we return an [`Observable<Success>`]({{< apiref "com/mongodb/reactivestreams/client/Success.html">}}) for the operation.

 ### MongoObservable